 - Must be at least a second-semester sophomore

-- Must be enrolled as a major or minor in a psychology program or a program psychological in nature that is equivalent to a psychology major
+- Must be enrolled as a major in a psychology program or a program psychological in nature that is equivalent to a psychology major

 - Must have completed at least 9 semester hours or 14 quarter hours of psychology courses